 It might be one of the most overused cliches in the travel universe but the idea of a kingdom deep in the Himalaya’s inspired by James Hilton’s classic Lost Horizon has thousands of backpackers and jet setters alike grabbing their warm coats and hiking boots in search of this mystical kingdom.
 If you have already read it and want to believe it, you should take this Ethnic Odyssey in Tibet & Yunnan to see how people there live stress-free and in moderation.
 We arrange this itinerary for people who would like to experience some totally different lifestyles which may provoke deep thought.

-- Tour Qiongzhu Temple and Stone Forest
+- Tour Qiongzhu Temple and Stone Forest in Kunming

 - Move to Lijiang where tourists can tour Bai Minority Traditional Houses and Square Street of Lijiang Old Town and famous tiger Leaping Gorge.